edinle/edinle/README.md

 ## Hi, I'm Edin 👋
 I'm currently a second-year at UCLA majoring in Cognitive Science and Statistics and Data Science as well as minoring in Data Science Engineering.
 Passionate about exploring the intersection between technology, data, and humans.
 Experience in UI/UX research & design, IT, front-end development, marketing, and AI/ML/RL.

-Visit my [portfolio website](https://leedin.myportfolio.com/work) to see more of what I do including UI/UX design, marketing, multi-agent environments, and photography!
+Visit my [portfolio website](https://leedin.myportfolio.com/work) to see more of what I do including UI/UX design, marketing, multi-agent reinforcement learning, and photography!

 # [Github Stats](https://github.com/edinle/#-github_stats)